define957/define/README.md

-# define
+# StatisticsLibary
-A Library of draw a graph of statistics based on scipy and matplotlib
+A Library of statistics based on scipy and matplotlib